yash1th-yerra/Basic-BookMyShow-Backend-Design/README.md

 The BookMyShow system is a ticket booking platform that allows users to search for available movies and multiplexes, select shows, choose seats, and make payments.
 Admins can manage the system by adding new movies, multiplexes, and shows.
 The system uses design patterns like **Strategy**, **Observer**, and **Singleton** for flexibility, scalability, and maintainability.

+#### note: Although this is system design few of non-functional requirements are not included in this design which will be incorporated in future work

 ## Functional Requirements

 ### 1. **Multiplex and Movie Search**